Permutations that separate close elements: Introduction

 The construction in the proof of Theorem~\ref{thm:MSconjecture1} can also be used in a generalisation (due to Mammoliti and Simpson) of the situation above, where we consider $r+1$-subsets rather than pairs.
 In more detail, for a subset $X\subseteq \mathbb{Z}_n$, we define $||X||_n$ to be the minimum length of an interval containing $X$.
-So
+So, writing $x+[0,t]\bmod n$ for the subset $\{x,x+1,\ldots,x+t\}\subseteq\mathbb{Z}_n$,

 For a permutation $\pi$ of $\mathbb{Z}_n$, we define an \emph{$(s,k,r)$-clash} to be a subset $X\subseteq \mathbb{Z}_n$ of cardinality $r+1$ such that $||X||_n<s$ and $||\pi(X)||_n<k$.
 The permutation~$\pi$ is \emph{$(s,k,r)$-clash-free} if it has no $(s,k,r)$-clashes $X$.
 Geometrically, we are asking for a collection of $s\times k$ rectangles in the $n\times n$ torus with centres $(i,\pi(i))$ such that each point lies in the interior of no more than $r$ rectangles.
 When $r=1$ we are in the situation we considered above.